Orphan wells in Alberta, Canada: Current overview

-Starting in March 2022, the industry experienced the "largest 23-month increase in energy prices since the 1973 oil price" following the Russia-Ukraine war.
+Starting in March 2022, the industry experienced the "largest 23-month increase in energy prices since the 1973 oil price" following the Russian invasion of Ukraine.
 The increase in the price of oil resulting record profits for Canadian oil companies, with some of them earning billions.
 In Alberta, Canadian Natural Resources, Cenovus Energy, Paramount Resources and Whitecap Resources earned a combined net income approximately $5 billion in the fourth quarter alone of the fiscal year 2022.

 The OWA funding is "grossly inadequate" by at least several hundred million.
 The total estimate for cleaning up all existing sites is as much as $260 billion.
 Taxpayers have paid the difference through federal and provincial bailouts in the form of grants and loans, a PPP violation.

 Concerns have been raised about the "murky practice" of offloading liabilities strategically to smaller, junior operators with insufficient funds that are likely to face future insolvency.
 This practice allows original owners of what are now orphan wells to avoid paying for costly end-of-life decommissioning and restoration work for which they were responsible.
 Many of these wells become orphan wells.
 In this way, companies misuse the bankruptcy process to keep their valuable assets.
 The OWA says as owners shirk their responsibility the collective becomes responsible for the liabilities.
 Fifty percent of the delinquent wells are owned by small companies that have insufficient finances but are still able to produce and collect revenue.
 There is a direct correlation between these abandoned wells' environmental liabilities, unpaid taxes, and unpaid surface payments to landowners.

 The AER has the authority to enforce the rules.
 The RMA says that the AER "props" up small companies to avoid increasing the already concerning number of orphan wells which results primarily from bankruptcies.
 The AER says that it is the RMA's role to collect taxes.
 A lawyer representing Action Surface Rights, a landowners group, Christine Laing, called on the AER to use the power it has more often and in a timely fashion to "protect the public interest".

 The International Institute for Sustainable Development (IISD), which was established in 1990 during the premiership of Brian Mulroney as part of Canada's contribution to the 2002 Rio Earth Summit, drew attention to ways in which Canadian producers have failed on ESG issues.